Major — International Relations

 Minor — Quantitative Methodologies

-I am a sixth year Ph.D. candidate focusing on international relations and statistical methods.
+I am a seventh year Ph.D. candidate focusing on international relations and statistical methods.
 I am particularly interested in U.S. foreign policy decision-making, American foreign policy in Europe and the Middle East, international security, and decisions regarding the use/nonuse of force.

 I worked as a writing tutor for six years as both an undergraduate and a graduate student; spent four summers teaching children, mostly with learning disabilities, reading, comprehension, and arithmetic at Lindamood-Bell Learning Processes locations from California to the District; and was a Graduate Teaching Assistant in the GW History Department for a course on U.S. diplomatic history.
 Prior to graduate school I studied politics and history at Occidental College in Los Angeles, where my bachelor’s thesis examined the Israeli-Iranian conflict in the context of its implications for the balance of power in the Middle East.

 I am originally from Santa Rosa, in the heart of Northern California's Wine Country.
 Missing California, I recently relocated back to my hometown where I am working on completing my doctoral dissertation—hopefully to be finished in the next academic year or less.
 In my free time, I read a lot of Ancient, Medieval, and Renaissance-era European history (particularly English history), watch HBO, and see movies.
 I have a particular love for narrative history, which is perhaps why, despite minoring in quantitative methodology, my dissertation utilizes the qualitative narrative approach more common in history, backed up by long hours in government archives.

 Dissertation — The President, his Advisors, and the Bureaucracy: Decision-Making Structures and the Question of Who “Wins” During U.S. Foreign Policy Crises